Feather River Advocacy Project

 Join Us

-Are you a tribal member or Native community member with a connection to the Feather River?
+Are you a Tribal or Native community member with a connection to the Feather River?
 Do you want to learn, grow, and help protect our homelands?
 If so, we invite you to apply!
 This is a great opportunity to build your knowledge, strengthen your leadership, and connect with others who share your passion.